Types of warehouse management systems

 Step 4: Software testing and deployment

 Once the software for the transport system is developed, it needs to be tested with actual logistics data and conditions.
 Various scenarios must be explored to assess system performance.
-All possible users and stakeholders have to check for bugs and functional errors to make sure the software fulfills everyone’s requests.
+All possible users and stakeholders must check for bugs and functional errors to ensure the software fulfills everyone’s requests.

 Step 5: Train employees and take regular data backups

 Staff must get familiar with the newly implemented solutions.
 Provide employees with the opportunity to learn, practice, and ask questions by undertaking various training sessions.
-It will boost staff productivity and ultimately the project success rate.
-Other than training, make sure to take data backups while shifting to a new system.
+It will boost staff productivity and, ultimately, the project success rate.
+Other than training, take data backups while shifting to a new system.

 Step 6: Assess software performance for future improvements

-As everything is up and running, it is time to evaluate transport system software implementation and performance.
-Conduct assessments on various key performance metrics such as client satisfaction rate, return on investment, etc.
+As everything is running, it is time to evaluate transport system software implementation and performance.
+Conduct assessments on key performance metrics such as client satisfaction rate, return on investment, etc.